linkarzu/linkarzu.github.io/_tabs/about.md

 - I reserve the right to reject any ad that doesn't fit the channel.
 - The **same ad recording** will be reused for all your placements.
 - No political, religious, or adult content.
 - Ad placement and scheduling are decided by me.
+Except for interview long form videos
-- Multiple sponsors can appear in the same video.
+- Multiple ads can be placed in the same video.
 - Once published, ads can’t be changed or removed.
 - Refunds are not available after the ad is recorded.
 - Memberships renew monthly through YouTube and can be canceled anytime before